 ~Designate a sober driver during this Independence Day weekend~

 TALLAHASSEE, Fla. – The Fourth of July is considered one of the busiest travel holidays of the year.
-The Department of Highway Safety and Motor Vehicles (DHSMV) urges everyone to use caution when traveling on Florida roads this weekend for a safe and enjoyable Independence Day.
-The DHSMV urges motorists to make sure their vehicle is road-ready, buckle up and never drive impaired.
+The Department of Highway Safety and Motor Vehicles (FLHSMV) urges everyone to use caution when traveling on Florida roads this weekend for a safe and enjoyable Independence Day.
+The FLHSMV urges motorists to make sure their vehicle is road-ready, buckle up and never drive impaired.

 “The Florida Highway Patrol (FHP) will continue our commitment to making the highways a safer place to drive by increasing our patrol efforts during the holiday,” said Colonel Gene Spaulding, Director of the Florida Highway Patrol.
 “Drivers need to use good judgement during the holiday period, so that the celebration does not turn into a tragedy.”

 Preliminary data shows that eight people were killed in 897 crashes on Florida roads on July 4, 2016.
 On July 4, 2015, there were 14 fatalities and more than 900 crashes.
 FHP troopers will be conducting selective enforcement operations throughout the holiday weekend which target aggressive and impaired drivers statewide.

 The FLHSMV offers the following driving safety tips for this year’s Fourth of July weekend: